Driven by Curious Data

 Bermuda - Research in the early 2000s found elevated blood concentrations of mercury in Bermudian pregnant women, (seven times that of average North American levels).
 And the source of the majority of this mercury was locally harvested fish.

-Several hundred fish species were sampled to measure mercury concentrations, as well as the beneficial nutrients of omega-3 fatty acids and selenium and with this data fish consumption guidelines were created for the island’s healthcare providers serving pregnant women.
+Several hundred fish were sampled to measure mercury concentrations, as well as the beneficial nutrients of omega-3 fatty acids and selenium and with this data fish consumption guidelines were created for the island’s healthcare providers serving pregnant women.
 These guidelines highlighted a multitude of local fish species that were low in mercury and high in omega-3 fatty acids and therefore good to eat.

 In the years following the blood mercury concentrations in Bermudian pregnant women dropped five-fold.
 But while this drop was a public health success, there were concerns that overall fish intake was falling, depriving pregnant women in Bermuda of essential nutrients found in fish, nutrients important to optimal child development.